geslina/Joule_2023_Perspective/README.md

-# Selecting the appropriate features in battery lifetime predictions - 09 March 2023
+# Selecting the appropriate features in battery lifetime predictions - Aug 24 2023
 Code used to generate analysis and results for the paper.

 Features extraction is done in Matlab.
 The main feature extraction script is featurization.m which calls other scripts in the subfolder Matlab_Utils.